School and child services exclusion table

 Excluding an unwell child – what to do

-In Victoria, primary schools and children’s services, such as childcare centres and kindergartens, have a responsibility under the Public Health and Wellbeing Regulations to exclude certain children for periods as specified in the regulations.
+In Victoria, primary schools and children’s services, such as childcare centres and kindergartens, have a responsibility under the to exclude certain children for periods as specified in the regulations.
 There is also a responsibility to follow any direction to exclude a child that is made by the Chief Health Officer.
 If your school or service has a sick child, you must:

 - ensure that unwell children do not attend your school or service, as per national guidelines (Staying healthy: preventing infectious diseases in early childhood education and care services, 5th edition)